ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-client-enroll-flavour/README.md

-# IPA client enrollment flavour
+# IPA Client Enrollment Flavour

 This Ansible Playbook configures an existing virtual machine in the [European Weather Cloud (EWC)](https://europeanweather.cloud/) to operate as a